NASA-Openscapes/2021-Cloud-Hackathon/logistics/github-workflows.md

 There are several ways to delete your local changes if you were playing around and want to reset.
 Here are a few:

-**Undo changes you've maybe saved or committed, but not pushed**.
+#### Undo changes you've maybe saved or committed, but not pushed

 This is less time and internet intensive (no new clone/download).

 If you've got changes saved, but not yet staged, committed, or pushed, you'll delete unstaged changes in the working directory with clean: